CAF Benefits in France – 10 Things You Need to Know

 • You must have valid identification papers i.e. passport for Europeans, relevant carte de séjour for non-Europeans

-See the table below for the current amounts.
-My customers love this bit!
-If you meet the conditions for the attribution of the Family Allowance and can prove that you have been living in France as a legal resident for the past two years, they will provide up to 2 years in back payments.
-That’s a nice incentive isn’t it?
+If you meet the conditions for the attribution of the Family Allowance and can prove that you have been living in France as a legal resident for the past two years, it is possible to claim up to 2 years in back payments.

 ||NUMBER OF CHILDREN||||ALLOCATION AMOUNT||